jamesw343/PixMob_IR/README.md

 * If `group id=5'd0`, then `group id` is set to 5'd1 before checking for a matching group.

-### IR Command Encoding
+### IR Command Encoding & Checksum Calculation
 A lookup table is used to transform a 6-bit command byte into an 8-bit encoded command byte.

-The lower 6 bits of each command byte are used to index into the following table:
+Starting from the command byte at offset 0x02, the lower 6 bits of each command byte are used to index into the following table:

 ```c
 0x21, 0x32, 0x54, 0x65, 0xa9, 0x9a, 0x6d, 0x29, /* 0x00 - 0x07 */